fguogufe2/pinyinlize/readMe.md

 readMe.md

-This is simply script that converts short Chinese text to pinyin.
+This is a simple script that converts short Chinese text to pinyin.

 It first tokenizes the Chinese text using Jieba, then output the corresponding pinyin of the Chinese tokens via pypinyin's `lazy_pinyin` methods.